vuxcode/we1-project-loke-nordlander-olsson/README.md

 11/19 - It's frustrating to even try changing anything as the vision of the website gets worse and worse.
 I'm just frustrated with it.
 I don't believe I can continue until the issue has been fixed.
 It just gives me anxiety.

+11/25 - Just needed a short break to continue with this.
+It worked splendidly!

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.